enockmbaraka/sqlchemy/Maji_Ndogo_Part_4/README.md

 **5. Data Visualization**

 Data visualizations played a crucial role in exploring and comprehending the data.
-Bar chart was utilized to:
+Bar chart was utilized to visualize percentage population access to various water sources.

-* Identify patterns in water usage across different locations and demographics.
-* Visualize correlations between wait times and source types.
-* Highlight areas with a high prevalence of broken infrastructure or well contamination.

-The visualizations effectively revealed trends and anomalies, paving the way for further investigation and informed decision-making.
+The visualization effectively revealed trends and anomalies, paving the way for further investigation and informed decision-making.

 **Analytical Techniques**